Welcome to Efora Energy Limited

 The Board, its committees, and employees are committed to the principles of transparency, accountability, integrity, and fairness in the conduct of its business affairs.
 To ensure adherence to good governance the Group remains vigilant in adhering to developments in this arena and improvements are made where deemed appropriate.

-The Group complies with all the recommendations of King III, except as set out on the register published on the website.
-A register on King III compliance is available here.
+The Group complies with all the recommendations of King IV, except as set out on the register published on the website.
+A register on King IV compliance is available here.

 The Group’s governance model includes the structures, processes, and practices that the Board uses to ensure its oversight function over the Group’s operations in accordance with its approved delegation of authority.